AstrobioMike/GL-images/README.md

 - made a new repository called `gl-methylseq-wf-bismark`
 - set to Public
 - selected link to a GitHub Repository Push
+- clicked Create Public Repository
+- may have to select apprpriate organization, then click Continue
-- selected this repository, GL-images
+- selected this repository, GL-images, then Continue
 - set to "Trigger only on branches and tags matching a regular expression", and entered `tags/methylseq-wf-bismark`
     - if i want to trigger an auto-build, i can use that tag, otherwise can just manually trigger build on quay (which won't be that often)
+- clicked Continue
 - left checked "Tag manifest with the branch or tag name"
-- unchecked "Add `latest` tag if on default branch
+- unchecked "Add `latest` tag if on default branch" (because i'm keeping all of these in the main branch)
-- entered this as tag template: `${commit_info.short_sha}`
+- entered this as tag template: `${commit_info.short_sha}` (pasted in and clicked Add Tag Template, then click Continue)
-- selected this as location of Dockerfile: `/methylseq-wf-bismark/Dockerfile`
+- selected this as location of Dockerfile: `/methylseq-wf-bismark/Dockerfile`, clicked Continue
-- selected this as context: `/methylseq-wf-bismark`
+- selected this as context: `/methylseq-wf-bismark`, clicked Continue
+- ignore Optional Robot Account, clicked Continue, then Continue again
+- notification page about Trigger activate, clicked "Return to..."

 ![image](https://user-images.githubusercontent.com/13923308/225208945-667ed751-b95a-4245-a36c-d2ce40bbbd9c.png)